hey-heidi/Data-Analysis-Projects-using-Python/README.md

 # Data-Analysis-Project-using-Python

+😊 Hi, I'm Hedi.
+Hope you're well!

-#### These files are demonstrations of what I have learned from the Data Science and Machine Learning: Making Data-Driven Decisions Certificate Program by the Massachusetts Institute of Technology, Schwarzman College of Computing, IDSS in collaboration with Great Learning.
+#### These files are demonstrations of what I have learned from the Data Science and Machine Learning: Making Data-Driven Decisions Certificate Program by the Massachusetts Institute of Technology, Schwarzman College of Computing, IDSS in collaboration with Great Learning.🏅

 ## Assignments:

-### Project 1 - Pima Indians Diabetes Analysis
+### 🍬 Project 1 - Pima Indians Diabetes Analysis

 **Course: Foundations of Data Science**